 ‘What makes you think I’d do business with you?’

 She stifled a yawn.
-It had been too long a journey for the usual bullshit, and the one stop North and her had made for coffee hadn’t done much for topping up her reserves.
+It had been too long a journey for the usual spiel.
+The one stop Bud and her had made for coffee hadn’t done much for topping up her reserves either.

-‘Heard it before,’ said Bebi as the Demon started to clamber down the sign post snapping off boards with the names of towns she’d never heard of as it went.
+‘Heard it before,’ said Char as the demon started to clamber down the sign post snapping off boards with the names of towns she’d never heard of as it went.

-‘Stay away from me.’

-She put as much of the voice into it as she could, glad to see it pause.
+‘Stay away from me,’ said Char and she put as much of the voice into it as she could.

 ‘Who taught you how to do that?’